 In this step, we’ll connect your website to a mailer service that’ll handle your outgoing emails from WordPress.

 Click on the Let’s Get Started button to begin.

 WP Mail SMTP offers various email provider APIs.
 You can also use the Other SMTP option if you already have an SMTP server in mind.

 Here are a few tips to help you choose an email provider:

 - If you have a website that sends transactional emails, you need a provider specifically designed for that.
-We recommend either SMTP.com or Sendinblue.
+We recommend SendLayer, SMTP.com, or Brevo (formerly Sendinblue).

 - If you already have an account with Google Workspace/Gmail, you can use that.
 Keep in mind that the setup takes a long time, so another option might be a better fit.
 On the plus side, you can use a Gmail alias to send WordPress emails if you want to.